 slave_net_timeout: Number of seconds to wait for more data from source/replica connection before aborting read.

 Slave_open_temp_tables: Number of temporary tables that replication SQL thread currently has open.

-slave_parallel_workers: Number of applier threads for executing replication transactions in parallel.
-0 disables replica multithreading.
-Not supported by MySQL Cluster.
+slave_parallel_workers: Number of applier threads for executing replication transactions in parallel; 0 or 1 disables replica multithreading.
+NDB Cluster: see documentation.

 slave_pending_jobs_size_max: Maximum size of replica worker queues holding events not yet applied.